Home Remedies That Support Your Dentist’s Recommendations

 Apple Cider Vinegar

 This natural antibiotic contains acetic acid, potassium, magnesium, probiotics, and enzymes to whiten teeth, kill bad bacteria, and promote the growth of good bacteria.
-To see optimal teeth whitening results, rub apple cider vinegar on your teeth for a minute every day for a month, making sure to brush right after, or rinse well with water or a hydrogen peroxide rinse.
+To see optimal results, rub apple cider vinegar on your teeth for a minute every day for a month, making sure to brush right after, or rinse well with water or a hydrogen peroxide rinse.

 Baking Soda Whitening